solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 ### VoteState

+VoteState is the current state of all the votes the **delegate** has submitted to the bank.
 VoteState contains the following state information:

 * votes - The submitted votes.